itsjustasemicolon/PiWirelessAA/README.md

 - SSH into the device (username: root, password: password, see relevant defconfigs e.g. [raspberrypi0w_defconfig](aa_wireless_dongle/configs/raspberrypi0w_defconfig)).
 - Once you're in, try to have a look at `/var/log/messages` file, it should have most relevant logs to start with.
 You can also copy the file and attach to issues you create if any.

-## Contribute
-[Find or create a new issue](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle/issues) for any bugs or improvements.

-Feel free to [Create a PR](https://github.com/nisargjhaveri/WirelessAndroidAutoDongle/pulls) to fix any issues.
-Refer [BUILDING.md](BUILDING.md) for instructions on how to build locally.

-## Support
-Please [consider sponsoring](https://github.com/sponsors/nisargjhaveri) if you find the project useful.
-Even a small donation helps.
-This will help continuing fixing issues and getting support for more devices and headunit in future.

-In any case, don't forget to star on github and spread the word if you think this project might be useful to someone else as well.

-## Limitations
 This is currently tested with very limited set of headunits and cars.
 Let me know if it does not work with your headunit.